 The markets in which the Group operates are highly competitive and the Bank believes that this trend will continue.
 In addition, the trend towards consolidation in the banking industry has created larger and stronger banks with which the Group must now compete, some of which have recently received public capital from the European Stability Mechanism.
-Foreign competitors or funds are considering acquiring the institutions who have received such public capital in future auctions, like has been the case of NCG Banco, S.A., which has been acquired by Banesco, a bank from Venezuela.
+Foreign competitors or funds may consider acquiring the institutions which have received such public capital in future auctions, such as occurred with respect to Novagalicia Banco, which was acquired by Banesco, a Venezuelan bank.